LecheQuemada/DNA-to-Protein/README.md

 $ python3 Genes_v1.0.2.py   # run the script on python 3
 ```

 As long as python3 is used to execute it, it will run properly, thus a GUI will work just as well.
-English and Spanish supported.
+English and Spanish translations based on the locale of the system.

+To read this in [Spanish, click here.](README.es.md)
+Para leer esto en [Español, click aquí](README.es.md)